-7) This text file will contain links to a mega folder or two mega folders for each disc.
+7) This text file will contain links to either a single mega folder or two mega folders for each disc.
 (Those with two folders are only like this because new space limits on mega have necessitated my use of multiple accounts.
 You will need to save all the files from a particular group in the same folder on your computer.)

 The folder links are only provided in case you would like to import them to your own mega.nz account before downloading.
 It’s not feasible to download the entire folder all at once without a premium account.

 For your actual download, you will need to use the lists of links beneath the “File Links” Headings.
 These are download links to all the necessary rar files.
 Each of these rar files is a piece of the finished ISO disc image, which has been spliced into smaller pieces for the purpose of making them more transferable.
 You will need to finish downloading all the rars in a given group before you can extract anything, since any of the rars in a given section are only part of the finished file.

 All these links are in free accounts, and unless you have a paid account, mega.nz will impose a 5GB download limit every six hours.
 You should also be aware that the files in the sections with two folders are in bigger pieces.

 That means you’ll probably only be able to download a maximum of:

 (10) 500MB rar files from a section with one folder

 (5) 953.7MB rar files from a section with two folders

 before getting a messages telling you to wait several hours before continuing to download if you are downloading through a browser or getting an error message in a download manager program.
 Also, if there is ever a “rush” on these files that slows them down because of bandwidth demands, there isn’t anything I can do.